gmlewis/bible-codes/TheLittleBook.md

 faithful, even the first-fruits, for those whom I gather to myself at the sound of the last trump are the first fruits from the dead.
 And now it is time for them to fully know, even as all of you are fully known of me and my Father.
 And so I announce my appearing and I counsel you my faithful to continue to make yourselves ready for my appearing, for now are the times as judgment begins at the house of God.
 And suddenly, will it occur.
 Behold!
 Fear not the coming storms that many of you see gathering: storms of war, storms of approaching calamity, storms of natural disasters that are surely about to take place.
 Understand that nothing will in any way harm you, though many live in temptations and spiritual warfare that is won fully in me, Christ Jesus.
 Behold!
 The time of my appearing for my faithful is here and as the birth pangs are non-stop and suddenly will they be gathered and snatched from judgment that is not for them.

-I am calling you to your home in the heavens where your rewards await I am calling you home to stand before your Lord, so you may receive of the things done in the body I am Yeshua HaMashiach I am the bridegroom who is approaching to gather my bride for the day of marriage is at hand I am coming for you, my loves, and the time is now I am he has who empowered you to become heirs of salvation and heirs of eternal life I am coming for you to snatch you into the safety of the heavens and the times are now
+I am calling you to your home in the heavens where your rewards await I am calling you home to stand before your Lord, so you may receive of the things done in the body I am Yeshua HaMashiach I am the bridegroom who is approaching to gather my bride for the day of marriage is at hand I am coming for you, my loves, and the time is now I am he has who empowered you to become heirs of salvation and heirs of eternal life I am coming for you to snatch you into the safety of the heavens and the times are now

 I Yeshua HaMashiach have sent these words by my servant, and by my servant have these words been sent.
 Stay at the ready and do not leave your posts and continue to watch for me.
 Do not be faithless, but watch and understand that the signs of my appearing are worldwide, and then suddenly will you stand in the everlasting presence of the great I AM!
 Are you ready?